WISP Integrated Storage Portal

 Also be aware that when you use the synchronisation client this leaves local copies of the files which other people could potentially access.
 We do not recommend using sync clients on public or borrowed machines, use the web interface instead.

 Use on current HEP Linux Systems

-sync client is provided by default on standard SL6 and Centos7 desktops.
+The NextCloud sync client is provided by default on standard Centos7 desktops.
 It is available under Applications>Accessories>Nextcloud desktop sync client.

 The web interface works under GNOME and KDE.

-More documentation on the Owncloud technology is available on the Owncloud website
+More documentation on the NextCloud web interface and sync client is available on the NextCloud website

 - Are you mandating the use of WISP?